vivid-planet/comet/docs/docs/migration/migration-from-v7-to-v8.md

 ## Remove react barrel imports

+Because the new JSX transform will automatically import the necessary `react/jsx-runtime` functions, React will no longer need to be in scope when you use JSX.

 ### Steps to run codemod and fix ESLint issues

 It's recommended to do this separately in `admin/` and `site/` directories.